popomore/ypkgfiles/README.md

 Then `files` will be generated in `package.json`. ypkgfiles will lookup files from the main export.

-## --entry

 If you want to publish some files that is not based on main export, such as `mz`

 ```js
 require('mz/fs')
 ```

-You can use `--entry fs.js` options to add to files automatically. if have more files, you can use glob `--entry *.js`.
+You can use `--entry fs.js` options to add to files automatically.
+If have more files, you can use glob `--entry *.js`.

-## --files

-If you want to publish some files that will not be required, maybe it will be used by some loader, you can use `--files app` to add to files automatically.

 ## License